-We see a lot of value with the Skil 40V self-propelled lawn mower.
+We see a lot of value in the Skil 40V self-propelled lawn mower.
 Running on the stronger PWRCore 40 line, this brushless mower has excellent all-around performance and cut-quality characteristics compared to others in the same price range.
 If you’re shopping in the sub-$500 class, Skil has the best budget self-propelled lawn mower available.

 Price: $399.99 with a 5.0Ah battery and rapid charger

 Best Stihl Battery-Powered Lawn Mower

 Stihl has been a little more cautious in entering the battery-powered lawn mower market and upgraded the line with a couple of self-propelled models.
 Of the two available, the Stihl RMA 510 V is your top performer.
 It features a 21-inch steel deck (20-inch blade) with a tougher build than the 460 series and its 3.9-inch top cutting height is appropriate for taller grass species.
 The one downside is that this model runs through batteries quickly compared to other self-propelled mowers.

 Price: $509.99 bare, $729.99 with AP 300 battery and charger

 Best Toro Battery-Powered Lawn Mower

 The first-generation Toro Flex Force 60V lawn mowers were excellent, though not quite able to compete with the best of the best.
 A new generation of 60V Max Super Recycler 21-inch self-propelled mowers is on its way with a sleek black color scheme and the promise of serious upgrades.
 The two models (one with and one without headlights) focus on high airflow, excellent power, a Flex Handle suspension system, and a durable build.
 Along with all that improvement comes a steeper price tag, though.